We've all experienced it: We're reading a book, or a comic, or a website, when all of a sudden:

 - Speaking of Marvel, they even have trademarked onomatopoeiae, like SNIKT (Wolverine sheathing his claws - temporarily changed to SCHLIKT when he had the adamantium sucked out of his bones), THWIP (Spider-Man casting his webbing) or BAMF (Nightcrawler teleporting).

 - The Incredible Hercules especially as written by Greg Pak employed this with GUSTO.
-Most Triumphant Example was when Hercules, dressed as Thor, was fighting Thor, dressed as Hercules, and Hercules grabbed Thor by nipples.
+When Hercules, dressed as Thor, was fighting Thor, dressed as Hercules, and Hercules grabbed Thor by the nipples.
 The effect?
 "NURP!"
+(In purple, yet.)

 - "Captain America!, I command you to-" WANK!